Banksy: Lowestoft artwork to be auctioned in US

 A Banksy mural removed from the wall of a former shop will go on sale in the US, auctioneers have said.

-The work, of a child with a crowbar, originally next to a sandcastle and lifted paving slab, appeared in August.
+The work, of a child with a crowbar, originally next to a sandcastle and lifted paving slab, appeared in August in Lowestoft, Suffolk.

-Workmen were at the scene on Sunday and removed it from the wall in Lowestoft, Suffolk.
+Workmen were at the scene on Sunday and removed it from the wall.

 Julien's Auctions in California said it "could fetch between $200,000 to $400,000, but the sky is the limit with the current values of Banksy".